cockroachdb/docs/_includes/v20.2/sql/role-considerations.md

     - Cannot contain periods or dashes.
     - Cannot begin with a digit.
     - Cannot match the name of a SQL keyword.
 - Role names cannot exceed 63 bytes.
 This limits them to 63 characters when all are ASCII characters and to fewer characters when a broader character set is used.
-A name cannot be the null (0 byte) character.

 ### Role membership and privileges